lauralondo/OpenGL-Walk-Through-Forest/README.md

   This program takes you on a magical journey through a forest where you can walk and jump around!
-Uses cones, cylinders, spheres and other shapes to create the objects in the environment. gluLookAt is used for the camera.
+Uses cones, cylinders, spheres and other shapes to create the objects in the environment.
+GluLookAt and perspective projection is used for viewing.

   Directions: